gvwilson/fiction/iffy/index.md

 while her railguns and missile racks said just as plainly what she had been built for: war.

-"Zillions..."
-Iffy whispered.
+"Zillions…" Iffy whispered.
-Everyone knew the words on that flag---knew them and feared them.
+Everyone knew the words on that flag—knew them and feared them.
 Brazil had fought beside the rest of humanity during the war, but had turned on their allies once the bots were defeated.
-"*Este mundo!*" they screamed in sim after sim, always the villains.
+"This world is God's!" they screamed in sim after sim, always the villains.
-"This world is God's!"
 The earth's self-appointed defenders would sacrifice everything to undo the damage humanity had done to the Earth.
 Whenever a shaft in a coal mine collapsed people blamed Zillion saboteurs.
 When a mutant fungus turned the contents of a greenhouse into sludge, all its owner had to do was say,
-"It must a been Zillions!"
+"It musta been Zillions!"
 for people to demand that the governors *do* something.
-And when a Zillion trader was brave enough or stupid enough to go more than a block or two from Halley's market on their own and woke up in hospital, everyone just nodded at the Marines' straight-faced apologies for the inexplicable glitch in their drones oversight that left them unable to identify anyone who might have been involved.
+And when a Zillion trader was brave enough or stupid enough to go more than a block or two from Halley's market by themselves and woke up in hospital, everyone just nodded at the Marines' straight-faced apologies for the inexplicable glitch in their drones' recordings that left them unable to identify anyone who might have been involved.

 Even as they watched,
 the Zillion ship blurred and vanished once again.
 The faint spiderweb tracery of her rigging glinted in the sun, then it too was gone.
-"Why'd they---" Iffy felt lightheaded.
+"Why'd they—" Iffy felt lightheaded.
+"Why'd they do that?
-"Why'd they kill em?"
+Why'd they kill 'em?"

 "Because they could," Wales replied wearily.
-"There's no way they could get past the *Taroona*'s defenses when she was running at spec, but knocked off balance the way she was..."
+"There's no way they could get past the *Taroona*'s defenses when she was running at spec, but knocked off balance the way she was…"
 He shrugged.
 "They saw a shot and they took it."

-"A shot *you* gave em," Uncle Jack said accusingly, quick as always to make sure trouble was someone else's fault.
+"A shot *you* gave 'em," Uncle Jack said accusingly, quick as always to make sure trouble was someone else's fault.
-"There's gonna be hell a pay for this."
+"There's gonna be hell t' pay for this."
 He slapped at the control panel to put the *Guinevere* in a tight turn.

-"Wait---no!
+"Wait—no!
 We can't go back for them."
 Wales reached for the panel.

 Uncle Jack slapped his hand away.